-Truebill is famous for negotiating its customers' bills.
-No person would like to call the phone company, the cable company, the internet provider, etc., in order to get a lower rate.
+Truebill is famous for negotiating its customers’ bills.
+No person would like to call the phone company, the cable company, the internet provider, etc., to get a lower rate.
 That is why Truebill comes in to help.

 And they’re only charging you a fee if they get a lower rate, which may amount to 30%-60% of your savings each year.

 You can negotiate cheaper prices for your utility bills by using Truebill.
-Some of the other features that you can use are alerting you when a bill is due so you don't run the risk of overdraft charges, creating a budget that you can use for any expenses, and ordering an extra $120 on your next paycheck.
+Some other features you can use are alerting you when a bill is due so you don’t run the risk of overdraft charges, creating a budget that you can use for any expenses, and ordering an extra $120 on your next paycheck.